hexters/hexa-docs/README.md

 Gate::allows('hexa.admin')
 ```

-In a blade file, you can use the following example:
+In Blade templates, you can use it as shown below:

 ```html
 <div>
     @can('hexa.admin')